Jaymon/Montage/README.md

 - I'm not satisfied with the unit tests at all, there aren't enough, and the ones that are there seem fragile

+- In order to override the default page, your `DefaultEndpoint` or `DefaultCommand` have to override the `\Montage\Controller\DefaultEndpoint` or `\Montage\Controller\DefaultCommand` instead of just `\Montage\Controller\Endpoint` like every other controller endpoint has to extend, this is bad because it isn't uniform, and so it will lead to confusion (I was confused for a second) but I'm not sure I have a good fix for this yet that isn't complicated, like checking for an app controller, and only then choosing the Montage versions if no other controller with a non Montage namespace can be found.

 ## Why did you write Montage when there are so many other awesome frameworks?

 Montage started with me wanting to get better at writing code that follows [Misko Hevery's Google code reviewers guide]:(http://misko.hevery.com/code-reviewers-guide/).
 Then I got another idea, and another, and another.
 And wouldn't it be awesome if Montage did this... and pretty soon it was a near full framework.